190n/qohi/README.md

     | run(LENGTH) |
     |-|

 At this point, the encoder has a histogram that tells it how many times each symbol occurs and a list of symbols in order.
-It uses the histogram to build a Huffman tree **for all symbols _except_ `integer`**.
-Integer symbols are encoded differently.
+It uses the histogram to build two Huffman trees: one for only integer symbols, and one for all the other symbols.

-Each symbol is written using the binary code determined by the tree.
-For `integer` symbols, the following variable-length encoding is used instead:
+Each symbol is written using the binary code determined by the tree for that type of symbol.

-- For integers 2 bits long or fewer, write a `0` bit and then the two bits of the integer.
-- For integers 3-4 bits long, write `10` and then four bits of the integer.
-- For integers 5-8 bits long, write `11` and then eight bits of the integer.

-This results in writing 3 bits for 0-to-2-bit integers, 6 bits for 3-to-4-bit ones, and 10 bits for 5-to-8-bit ones.

-There will certainly be collisions between the Huffman codes and this integer encoding scheme.
-However, those do not matter in practice because the decoder knows based on the prior symbol whether it should expect another symbol or an integer.
+There will certainly be collisions between the Huffman codes from the two different trees.
+However, these do not matter in practice because the decoder knows based on the prior symbol whether it should expect an integer or another kind of symbol.

 ## Future